limentum/limentum.github.io/_vestige/interlude-the-party.md

 "What happened?"

-"Ugh, Claire decided to just not show up, I guess, on the day we're supposed to present that stupid History project?
-And, obviously, she didn't give me her part of the project or anything, so I had tell Mr Thomas about the situation, which was fucking embarassing," she paused for a moment, taking a deep breath.
-"Luckily, he said he wouldn't reduce my grade for handing it in late, since I actually had my part finished.
+"Ugh, Claire decided to just not show up, I guess, on the day we're supposed to present that stupid history project?
+And, obviously she didn't give me her part of the project, or anything.
+So, I had tell Mr Thomas about the situation, which was fucking embarassing," she paused for a moment, taking a deep breath.
+"Thankfully, he said he wouldn't reduce my grade for handing it in late since I actually had my part finished, and was on her ass with calls and texts about the project for days!
 God, what a bitch- I must've called her like thirty times before class to get her to email me her part, and everytime it went straight to voicemail - and she told me last night that she'd have it ready for today!"

 "Have you gotten a hold of her yet?"
 I asked, closing my laptop and setting it beside me.